 The MTU of an SR tunnel populated into the TTM is determined in the same way as for an IGP tunnel; for example, LDP LSP, based on the outgoing interface MTU minus the label stack size.
 Remote LFA can add at least two more labels to the tunnel for a total of three labels.
 There is no default value.
-If the user does not configure an SR tunnel MTU, the MTU will be determined by IGP.
+If the user does not configure an SR tunnel MTU, IGP determines the MTU.